 How Large Buildings are Heated

 Space heating is New York's largest single energy demand.
 Auditing data helps us track the flow from energy sources, through the building types that use them, to the heating systems in those buildings and how that heat is distributed.
-Hover over any pathway to follow its progress through our buildings.

 A Tale of Two Building Types